 The University has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-It is critical for the safety of the entire University community that you immediately report all incidents to the Valdosta State University Police (229-259-555) to ensure an effective investigation and appropriate follow-up actions, including issuing a Crime Alert or emergency notification.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately report all incidents to the Valdosta State University Police (229-259-5555) to ensure an effective investigation and appropriate follow-up actions, including issuing Crime Alerts or emergency notifications.